What can I do to be a help to our Mandir and more so our Dharma?

 (5) Get to know your spiritual leaders, your temple leaders and cooperate with them.
 The more you get to know them and their Godly lifestyle, the more you will likely come to trust their leadership.
 You will have a greater credibility in their teaching and counsel.
 Show respect and cooperate with their authority.
 Avoid challenging their right or worthiness to serve in their position, but accept that God has seen fit to place them in this role.

-(6) Apply the teaching and Dharma to your life.
-There’s not much that a Purohita loves more than to see his congregation practicing what he has preached and that is living a Godly, holy life, and on their knees seeking the Lord.
-Learn to appreciate the spiritual values and try to instill it into other within the congregation.
+(6) Apply the teaching of Sanatan Veda Dharma to your life.
+There’s not much that a Dharmic Purohit loves more than to see his congregation practicing what he has preached and that they are living a Godly life, a holy life, and seeing them on their knees seeking the Lord.
+Learn to appreciate the spiritual values and try to instill it into others within the congregation.

 One of the best way to do this is take up the list of members from your temple and invite them out to prayer service.
 You would be amazed of the change that you can do for others in such a simple attempt.
 You can help by calling on your very own brothers and sisters to bring them to God so that they also may get closer to God.

 (7) Seek out and use your gifts.
-According to the scriptures, the Lord gifted us this body and then he further distributes gifts to each in the body as it pleases Him.
-Spiritual gifts are not provided to us merely for our own gratification, but so that Dharma would be edified or built up.
-God has given us gifts that will be a help to our Dharma and the Temple we belong to.
-It is up to you as devotee of God to discover those gifts and develop and utilize them under the direction and cooperation with your spiritual leaders.
+According to our Sanatan Vedic way of life, the Lord has gifted us this body and then further distributes various gifts to each of these bodies as it pleases Him based on our Karmic nature and behavior.
+Spiritual gifts are not provided to us merely for our own gratification, but so that Dharma would be edified or built up to the heights of its spiritual realm.
+God has given us gifts that will be of great help to our Dharma and the Temple we belong to.
+It is up to you as devotee of God to discover and develop those gifts and utilize them under the direction and cooperation with your spiritual leaders.
 By doing so, you will glorify God and be a great help to Dharma in every respect.

 (8) Contribute to solutions and not to problems.
-Every Purohita would be thrilled if each of member of their Temple would get involved and helped the Temple in some way.
-They would even rejoice if certain devotees would simply stopped being a pain in the neck.
-It’s a shame that Purohitas and leaders spend so much time putting out fires.
+Every Purohit would be thrilled if each of member of their Temple would become involved and wholeheartedly help the Temple in whatever small way you can.
+They would even rejoice if certain devotees would simply stop being a pain in the neck and become the solver of that pain.
+It’s a shame that Purohits and leaders spend so much time putting out fires.
 This can be squelching problems that could have a negative influence on the entire body of the Temple, such as gossip, unfounded rumors, complaining, misunderstandings, hurt feelings, discontent and so forth.
 Regrettably, it has been said that 90% of these kinds of problems are circulated among the same 10% of the people.

 Spiritually mature persons who wish to help their Temple don’t become a part of such problems, instead they contribute to solutions.
 They avoid divisive people and don’t get caught up in the mischief or grievances of others.

 (9) We can only survive by helping each other.
-It is a known fact that we cannot mold our societies alone, we have to work together, United we succeed divided we fail (Jahan Sumti Tahan Sampati Nana, Jahan Kumti Tahan Vipati Nidana).
-I am inviting and beseeching all devotees if we have issues with one and other try to forget it and work together to empower God in our lives and to do the best for our Temple.
+It is a known fact that we cannot mold our societies, our families, our countries alone, we have to work together, United we succeed divided we fail (Jahan Sumti Tahan Sampati Nana, Jahan Kumti Tahan Vipati Nidana).
+I am inviting and beseeching all devotees if we have issues with one and other try to forget it and work together to empower our beloved Lord God in our lives and to do the best for our Temple.

 Jai Shri Vigneshvar